-The Canary Islands is one of the three best spots in the world to observe the sky, along with Chile and Hawaii.
+The Canary Islands are one of the three best spots in the world to observe the sky, along with Chile and Hawaii.
 If we add to this characteristic the geographical situation of the world’s largest solar observatory, located at an altitude of 2,390 m, the result is that the Teide Observatory concentrates the best European solar telescopes.

 Interesting facts about the Teide Observatory

 Managed by the Canary Islands Institute of Astrophysics, an institution which contributes to science with an average of one scientific publication daily, at the Teide Observatory it was discovered that the Sun has its own frequency and that it beats, like a heart, every five minutes.

 In 1995, the IAC-80 telescope at the Teide Observatory was the first in the world to discover the first brown dwarf, named Teide-1.